doecode/server/src/main/java/gov/osti/services/Metadata.md

 > ```json
 > { "status" : 400, "errors":[ "Title is required", "Developers are required", "Provided email address is invalid" ] }
 > ```

+<p id='metadata-services-announce'>&nbsp;</p>

+* All above Submitted validations apply
+* A release date is required
+* At least one sponsoring organization is required
+  * each organization must have a name
+  * if DOE, must also have a valid primary award number
+* At least one research organization is required
+  * each organization must have a name
+* Contact information is required
+  * email must be valid
+  * phone number must be valid
+  * organization name is required
+* If project is not Open Source ("OS") availability, a file upload is required

 ### approve